San Francisco Historic Trolley Festival: 1986 season

 Two significant operations changes occurred with the 1986 season.
 The first resulted from the installation, in early May 1986, of a track "wye" at 17th and Noe streets, which enabled single-ended streetcars to turn around at a location near the 17th & Castro terminus.
 With this facility in place, all Trolley Festival cars could now cover the same route, from the Transbay Terminal to 17th & Castro, providing a more consistent and reliable service.
 The opening-day parade took place on May 19, 1986, and was led by a streetcar that was new to the fleet: Ex-Hiroshima, Japan, car 578, dating from 1927.
 It was originally car 574 in the fleet of Kobe, Japan.
 (Because the Japanese car has the same number as a San Francisco streetcar being used in the festivals, the two were often referred to as 578-J and 578-S, respectively, to avoid confusion.)
 This car, however, was not ready to enter service until September 1, 1986.

 The second major change was that the schedule was cut back to five days a week, and instead of daily except Tuesdays and Wednesdays the service would run only Monday to Friday, with no weekend service.
 San Francisco Chronicle columnist Herb Caen criticized the decision not to run on weekends, writing that it was "Ridiculous ....
 Weekends are when most people have time to ride these delightful vehicles."
 The scheduled hours were 10:30 a.m. to 6:30 p.m., and the headway was improved to 10 minutes.
 The service continued to be well-used in 1986, and ridership growth of 10 percent to 15 percent over 1985 was reported.

 The switches for the wye on Noe Street were taken from the intersection of Broad & Plymouth on the M line, where a wye had been installed in 1957 but was no longer needed, as a result of the M line's 1980 extension from there to Muni's Metro Center (later renamed the Curtis E. Green Light Rail Center) and the 1982 elimination of PCC cars on the line.
-With Trolley Festival service, outbound single-ended streetcars would turn onto Noe Street from 17th, then run backwards around the corner onto 17th westbound and continue backing up for the last block along 17th to Castro terminus.
+With Trolley Festival service, outbound single-ended streetcars would turn onto Noe Street from 17th, then run backwards around the corner onto 17th westbound and continue backing up for the last block along 17th to the Castro terminus.
 (Several years later, this maneuver was made unnecessary by the installation of track on Market Street between Duboce Avenue and Castro Street, forming a one-way loop via Market, Noe and 17th streets for F-line service.)